alexirpan/alexirpan.github.io/_posts/2020-08-18-ai-timelines.markdown

 research tools will *always* feel janky, and you shouldn't be using that to argue anything about timelines.

-Improvements continually happen across the entire research stack, and most of these improvements have multiplicative benefits.
+The research stack has lots of parts, improvements continually happen across that entire stack, and most of these improvements have multiplicative benefits.
 Multiplicative factors can be very powerful.
 One simple example is that to get 10x better results, you can either make one